 We end sessions by celebrating small achievements.
 A sticker or praise moment rewards effort without rushing.
 Over time, the tortoise and turtle become symbols of self-control.
 Activities may be tailored to suit various age groups and settings, while maintaining an emphasis on consistent practice and positive modelling.

-Ethical considerations and conservation lessons from the slender chelonian and majestic tortoise
+Ethical considerations and conservation lessons from the majestic tortoise

 We handle this topic with great care, following the advice of IUCN and WWF on wildlife ethics.
 Our interest in the graceful tortoise starts with respect.
 We must never interfere with their lives or homes.